Avitalrosner/Fat_tissue_analysis/README.md

 ### Running the program:

+1. The code:
 Clone this repository (https://github.com/Avitalrosner/Fat_tissue_analysis.git), open the  jupyter notebook provided - GTEx.ipynb, and press on Run all as shown here:
  ![Run all](./run_code.JPG)

+2. The input (already in the code):
+GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_median_tpm.gct.

+3. The output:
+2 marker genes files - vis.csv & sub.csv.

 ### Testing the program: